birkancelik18/GPT2-Finetune-and-Deploy/README.md

     uvicorn main:app --reload
     ```

-4. Access the user interface at `http://localhost:8000` and start interacting with the model.
+4. Open the `index.html` file in your browser and start interacting with the model.

 ## API Endpoints